-So how do you actually separately value intangible assets?
-There are three methods: determine the contributory charges, determine a brand’s royalty rate, and compare full value vs. cost approach value.
+So how do you separately value intangible assets?
+There are three methods: determine the contributory charges, select a brand’s royalty rate from a comparable company study, and compare full value vs. cost approach value.

 1. Determine the contributory charges.

-If you’re using the income approach, you need to determine how much of the total value of an asset is attributable to the intangible portion.
-One method is to try to isolate the value of the intangible itself by asking: Could I license this intangible by itself via a royalty agreement?
+If you’re using the income approach, you need to determine how much of an asset’s total value is attributable to the intangible portion.
+One method is to isolate the value of the intangible asset itself by asking: Could I license this intangible by itself via a royalty agreement?
 If so, what fees would I be able to charge?
 That amount is called contributory charges.
-If you’re making $100 million in profit, various comparability analysis may show that a portion of that—about $30 million—is attributable to an intangible asset, thereby increasing its value by that amount.
+Suppose you’re making $100 million in profit.
+In that case, various comparability analysis may show that a portion of that—about $30 million—is attributable to an intangible asset, thereby increasing its value by that amount.

 2. Determine a royalty rate for the use of a trademark or trade name (or brand).

 Brands with a broad awareness in the marketplace may charge a fixed percentage rate of sales for the use of their brand, an amount you can then assign as the value of that particular intangible.
-There are various services that provide average industry royalty rates, which you can use to isolate the value of that particular intangible.
+Various services provide average industry royalty rates, which you can use to isolate that specific intangible value.
 Another element of brand value occasionally missed by appraisers is the value creation of using the brand—that is, the economic value of the brand license.
-For example, if revenues increase by 10 percent with branding but the fee to use the brand is 6 percent of the revenue, then the additional 4 percent is attributed to the economic value of the brand or trade name.
-It’s natural to assume the impact of the branding increases the value of an enterprise greater than the cost, otherwise, the use of the brand is pointless.
+For example, if revenues increase by 10 percent with branding, the fee to use is 6 percent of the revenue.
+Then the additional 4 percent is attributed to the economic value of the brand or trade name.
+It’s natural to assume the branding’s impact increases an enterprise’s value is more than its cost; otherwise, the brand’s use is pointless.

 3. Compare full value vs. cost approach value.

-Another way to calculate the value of an intangible asset is by first determining the value of the entire business with everything in it, and then valuing the asset separately using the cost approach, which may not have any intangibles in it.
+Another way to calculate the value of an intangible asset is by first determining the entire business enterprise value with everything in it and then valuing the asset separately using the cost approach, which may not have any intangibles.
 Then compare the two amounts.
-The difference between the cost approach of tangible assets vs. the entire business enterprise value can be attributed to intangible assets.
-Beyond that, you can then begin to segment those intangibles and try to identify what they consist of—a brand name, above-market contracts, licenses, etc.
+The intangible value is the difference between the cost approach of tangible assets and business enterprise value.
+Beyond that, you can then begin to segment those intangibles and identify what they consist of—a brand name, above-market contracts, licenses, etc.